corpnewt/BridgeBuilder/README.md

-# BridgeBuilder
+# ACPIRename
-Python script to generate ACPI for PCI bridges using DSDT + Device Paths
+Py script to list paths in DSDT as well as generate unique method/device renames.